 75-491.
-Special Topics in Strategic Management and Entrepreneurship
+Special Topics in Strategic Management

 This is an advanced course designed to examine, in-depth, the strategic issues facing business decision makers.
 Coverage will vary to reflect the contemporary issues and concerns of today's executives.
 (May be taken for credit twice if content is different.)
-(Prerequisite: fourth year standing and consent of the instructor.)
+(Prerequisite: Semester 7 or Semester 8 standing.)